danieltsanghang/Osprey-Bank/README.md

 rails server
 ```
 ## Pre-populated Users
 ### There are two types of users on the application, a regular user and an admin.
 1 Admin and 1 User is provided.
-With a single admin, you can create as many other admins or users as you want.
+With a single admin, you can create/edit/delete as many other admins or users as you want, including accounts and transactions.
 Essentially, given 1 admin account you can do anything on the website.
-To login, click the "Login" button at the top right corner of the home page, or visit the URL <strong>/login</strong>.
+To login, click the "Login" button at the top right corner of the home page, or visit the path <strong>/login</strong>, or more specifically, the URL <strong>https://ospreybank.herokuapp.com/login</strong>.
 The admin and user details for login:

 ### Admin:
 <strong>username:</strong> admin0 <br>